Ramana-Raja/InterpFlow/README.md

 This project uses code from the [RIFE](https://github.com/hzwer/ECCV2022-RIFE) repository, which is licensed under the MIT License.
 The original authors of this repository are:

 - [hzwer](https://github.com/hzwer)

-Please retain the copyright notice and license text in your project and provide appropriate credit to the original authors as specified in the license.